Time Series Transformer-Based Modeling of Pavement Skid and Texture Deterioration: Methodology

-Predicting the temporal evolution of pavement skid resistance is a classic sequence–to–one regression task.
-For a given test section, we observe a finite sequence of feature vectors $\mathbf{x}_{0},\mathbf{x}_{1},\dots,\mathbf{x}_{T}$ recorded at discrete time points $t_0, t_1, \dots, t_T$, where each $\mathbf{x}_{t} \in \mathbb{R}^{d_x}$ represents the concatenation of all feature values observed at time $t$.
+Predicting the temporal evolution of pavement skid resistance is a classic sequence–to–one time series regression task.
+In this task, the model uses a sequence of past pavement conditions to predict what the road will be like at the next inspection.
+For example, if the past five years of data are available, the model learns patterns from those five years and uses them to forecast the skid resistance and texture for the sixth year.
+For a given test section, a finite sequence of feature vectors $\mathbf{x}_{0},\mathbf{x}_{1},\dots,\mathbf{x}_{T}$ is observed at discrete time points $t_0, t_1, \dots, t_T$, where each $\mathbf{x}_{t} \in \mathbb{R}^{d_x}$ represents the concatenation of all feature values observed at time $t$.
 Given a sliding window of length $L$, the Transformer receives the ordered sequence

 as input and outputs a forecast $\hat{y}_{t+\Delta t} \in \mathbb{R}$ of the skid number at the next inspection point $t+\Delta t$.